needle-mirror/com.unity.cloud.assets/Documentation~/use-case-search-assets.md

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/UseCaseSearchAssetsExample.cs#Example_TagsInclude)]

+>[!NOTE]
-> **Note**: This type of search checks for assets whose tag list contains all the included parameters.
+>This type of search checks for assets whose tag list contains all the included parameters.

 #### Filter by Collections